bunnylushington/nitrogen-docker-example/README.md

 applications, although it might serve as a basis for further exploration.

+## Gotchas

+Neither the app/etc nor app/lib directories are mounted locally meaning that changes made to configuration files and custom plugins will be ephemeral (i.e., when the container goes away, so will any changes made directly on the container).
+The correct answer to how to proceed is developer independent though I'm open to pull requests if you come up with something generally useful.

 ## The Quick Way

 The shell script `nitrodocker` wraps the commands noted in Getting